Abby Walter & Rosie Nacarrato

 Introducing Rosie Naccarato & Abby Walter

 Rosie Naccarato holds a Doctorate in Physical Therapy and currently practices as an Orthopedic Physical Therapist.
 Rosie is also a certified Holistic Health Coach, specializing in women’s health.
 Rosie was a founding coach at the Tacoma Vie location, and during her four-year tenure, helped countless Vie mommas safely navigate exercise through their pregnancies.
-Rosie worked out at Vie throughout her own pregnancy, and is now a mother to a healthy 1.5 year old girl.
+Rosie worked out at Vie throughout her own pregnancies, and is a mother to four children (one girl, and triplet boys!).

 Abby Walter is a Doctor of Physical Therapy, specializing in pelvic floor rehabilitation.
 Abby works with women during pregnancy and the postpartum period to help them engage in physical activity without pelvic floor discomfort and symptoms.
 Abby is passionate about empowering women to learn about their bodies.
 She wants to educate women of all ages about their pelvic floor and how to maintain optimal function throughout their lives!
-Abby has been a Vie member for over a year.
+Abby is a Vie coach and a new mother.

 Abby Walter, DPT